Modelling Spiral Galaxies: Conclusion

 \section{Conclusion}

+We presented a new technique to set up models of spiral galaxies where the dynamics of the different components are self-consistent (Section \ref{section-Mestel-disc-to-Milky-Way-model}).
+The dynamics of the resulting models resemble very well the dynamics observed in real galaxies.
+We applied our technique and constructed a model for the Milky Way where the ISM is equipped with self-consistent dynamics (Sections \ref{subsection-cutout-Mestel-disc} and \ref{subsection-algorithm}).

-Let us summarize the answers our model for the Milky Way gives to the three questions from the introduction: \begin{enumerate} \item[] Where does the four armed spiral pattern in the Milky Way's ISM originate from? \end{enumerate} In our model the origin of this spiral pattern lies in the dynamical properties of the ISM itself.
+We examined the physical properties of our model.
+Below we summarize the answers this model gives to the three questions from the introduction: \begin{enumerate} \item[] Where does the four-arm spiral pattern in the Milky Way's ISM originate from? \end{enumerate} In our model the origin of this spiral pattern lies in the dynamical properties of the ISM itself.
 Our self-consistent, axisymmetric model for the ISM suffers from an instability that transforms the ISM disc into a disc with four large spiral arms that resemble very well the spiral arms observed in the Milky Way's ISM (Section \ref{subsection-spiral-activity}).

 \begin{enumerate} \item[] Why does atomic hydrogen have in most spiral galaxies the same velocity dispersion well above the value expected from thermal considerations? \end{enumerate} In the outer regions of the galactic disc the Jeans instability is active in our model if we choose a velocity dispersion that is below \SI{10}{\km\per\s} (Section \ref{subsection-Jeans-instability}).
 Thus if we would include in our model the dissipative process of cloud-cloud collisions (Section \ref{subsection-cloud-cloud-collsions}), this dissipative process can only reduce the velocity dispersion to the threshold between stability and the Jeans instability.
 Then the Jeans instability starts to work against it and stops the further reduction of the velocity dispersion.
 This threshold between stability and the Jeans instability coincides with the observed values of the velocity dispersion of atomic hydrogen in the outer regions of spiral galaxies (Figure \ref{figure-Jeans-Dispersion-9}).
 Assuming that the structure of most spiral galaxies is comparable to the Milky Way's, the Jeans instability offers an explanation why in most spiral galaxies the velocity dispersion of atomic hydrogen gets reduced to the same value somewhere around \SI{10}{\km\per\s}, which is well above the value expected from thermal considerations.